HDFGroup/hdf-rest-api/AttrOps/index.rst

-Like datasets (see :doc:`../DatasetOps/index`), attributes are objects that contain a homogeneous collection of elements and have associatted type information.
+Like datasets (see :doc:`../DatasetOps/index`), attributes are objects that contain a homogeneous collection of elements and have associated type information.
 Attributes are typically small metadata objects that describe some aspect of the object (dataset, group, or committed datatype) that contains the attribute.